-This work has led to the development of the Building Risk Review programme which will set the priorities of Fire and Rescue Service's inspection plans over the next 18 months and beyond.
-The Government funding we have been allocated to deliver this piece of work is being used effectively to not only utilise our fire protection team but also operational officers which will provide them with valuable experience and knowledge for their future.
+This work has led to the development of the Building Risk Review programme which set the priorities of Fire and Rescue Service's inspection plans.
+WYFRS completed this programme of inspections in December 2021 having delivered just under 500 inspections.
+The Government funding to deliver this work was allocated across both fire protection and operational staff.

-As we see the landscape of Fire Protection changing, WYFRS are committed to ensuring that our team is ready, willing and able to pick up the challenges we face.
-Our commitment is demonstrated within our IRMP and in order to ensure we achieve this, we are currently mid-way through an evaluation of the team structure.
-This will ensure we have the right people and number in the team to continue to successfully deliver our statutory duties.
+The future of Fire Protection is changing, WYFRS are committed to ensuring that our team is ready, willing, and able to pick up the challenges we face.
+Our commitment is demonstrated within our CRMP and to ensure we achieve this; we are currently investing and recruiting in our fire protection teams structure.
+This will ensure we have the right people and number in the teams to continue to successfully deliver our statutory duties.

 Working with other organisations brings value to the service WYFRS provides.
 This has been proven during the multi-agency response to COVID 19.
 There is an ongoing programme of collaboration to improve how we work with the police and ambulance service and evaluation is being carried out on a wide range of opportunities to make more efficient use of resources.
 This includes sharing buildings, training, and staff to provide community safety work, improve planning for emergencies and supporting emergency response.
 Working with local authorities, health teams, community groups and voluntary organisations to support the most vulnerable people in our communities continues.
+The focus of Tri-Service collaboration moving forwards will be reducing risk and demand through data sharing.

-At the time of producing this report the service continues to operate in the context provided by the COVID 19 Pandemic, and at a very restricted level in terms of what has previously been considered as 'normal'.
-Whilst measures have already been taken to learn and adapt, across all areas of the service, on an ongoing basis, there are inevitably further impacts yet to be felt and additional lessons yet to be learnt.
-The service has structures in place to learn from our own experience, and that of others, and will likely need to make further changes in all areas of work.
-The service has a firm intent to respond with agility and to deliver sustainable changes where required.
+At the time of producing this report the service continues to operate in the context provided by the COVID 19 Pandemic, and at what has been a restricted level in terms of what has previously been considered as 'normal'.
+Whilst a recovery group has been established to learn from the pandemic and embed new ways of working, there will be further impacts yet to be felt and additional lessons yet to be learnt.

-WYFRS are also working more closely than ever with fire and rescue service partners in the region on projects such as the joint procurement of fire kit, future provision of command units and welfare units as well as a regional approach to the provision of aerial appliances and equipment.
+WYFRS are also working more closely than ever with fire and rescue service partners in the region on projects such as the joint procurement of Personal Protective Equipment (PPE) for Firefighters.